 van der Auwera, Johan, and Vladimir Plungian

 Cited by 7 other publications

-Alonso-Almeida, Francisco & Francisco J. Álvarez-Gil
+Alonso-Almeida, Francisco & Francisco José Álvarez-Gil

-This list is based on CrossRef data as of 02 january 2021.
+This list is based on CrossRef data as of 23 may 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.